compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-08.md

 **Explain what files are needed for GangSTR to run.
 Specifically: explain what information is provided to GangSTR via the --ref, --region, and --bam command line arguments.**
 *Hint: look at the [GangSTR manual](https://github.com/gymreklab/gangstr).*
 GangSTR takes aligned reads (BAM) and a set of repeats (tandem repeats) in the reference genome as input and outputs a VCF file containing genotypes for each locus.
+- `--ref`: specifies the reference genome file.

+- `--regions`: specifies a file that provides information about the regions of interest.

+- `--bam`: This argument specifies the input BAM file.